LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/foundations-week-3-user-research-training.md

 * Doncaster - 1 March (attended by Doncaster, Rotherham, Cheltenham, North East Derbyshire and Preston)
 * Oxford - 7 March (attended by Hertsmere, Redditch & Bromsgrove, Surrey and Oxford)

-These training days were led by Luiza Frederico of Torchbox
+These training days were led by Luiza Frederico of Torchbox (see [Torchbox User Research Training for Councils](/uploads/Torchbox User Research Training for Councils.pdf "Torchbox User Research Training for Councils.pdf"))

 ![](/uploads/imageedit__8585912853.jpg)